irked

 konami code

-just a fun tid bit but the supersecret password from our .backup file is taken from the famous konami code, it was used in various videogames for secret cheats to give your character infinite health along with other cheats!djmardov
+just a fun tid bit but the supersecret password from our .backup file is taken from the famous konami code, it was used in various videogames for secret cheats to give your character infinite health along with other cheats!

 lets test our newly acquired Kab6h+m+bbp2J:HG password and swap over to djmardov so we can grab that user flagsu -l djmardov